VarshneyPranjal/todoApp/README.md

 - Health check endpoint
 - Dockerized application
 - Multi-stage Docker build using Alpine Linux
-- GitHub Actions CI pipeline
+- GitHub Actions CI/CD pipeline
 - Automated deployment pipeline to AWS EC2

 > **Note:** Tasks are currently stored in memory and will be reset whenever the application restarts.